ctools/ctools/doc/source/users/reference_manual/usage.rst

 .. note::

-  To set hidden parameters at runtime, specify them explicitly at the command line; for example:
+  You can set hidden parameters at runtime by specifying them explicitly on the command line; for example:

   ``ctobssim start_time=900``